higorts/EAGE_MinusCO2Challenge/README.md

 The collection of data came from [4C's Global Offshore Wind Farm Database](https://www.4coffshore.com/windfarms/).
 We collected project's general characteristics such as turbine quantity, water depth, total cost of project, total power, etc. Our code is based on two steps:

 ### Turbine Calculation
-Depending on the power demand
+Depending on the power demand, water depth and year of building we calculate the number of turbines.

+### Cost Esimation
+With the turbines input, we can then estimate total cost for project using all the previous inputs as well.